SillyFreak/typst-moodular/src/lib.typ

 #import "c4l.typ"

-/// Moodular's main Template function, to be called as a show rule:
+/// Moodular's main template function, to be called as a show rule:
 ///
 /// ```typ
-/// #show: setup()
+/// #show: setup(mode: "preview")  // or "export"
 /// ```
 ///
+/// If you don't need flexibility of the `mode`, you can use @@preview() or @@export() instead.
+///
 /// The function applies the following settings for PDF export:
 ///
-/// - sets the page height to `auto` so that all content appears on a single continuous page,
+/// - if `mode` is `"preview"`, sets the page height to `auto` so that all content appears on a single continuous page,
 ///   like on the web
 /// - sets a sans serif font (Noto Sans is currently hardcoded and therefore needs to be present)
 ///   and displays links blue and underlined
 /// - shows blockquotes with a gray left border
 /// - show raw blocks with a light beige background
 ///
-/// which is a best-effort recreation of Moodle's default style.
+/// which is a best-effort recreation of Moodle's Boost theme's default style.
 ///
 /// For HTML export, the following settings are applied:
 ///